 How specific do I need to be when choosing FOR code(s)?

 To ensure consistent and successful classification, publications (and projects) should be classified to field of research at the most detailed level.
-To do this, it is important to first determine the division in which the research was performed, then the most relevant discipline within that division and then the most relevant subject within that division.
-It is vital to firstly identify the higher level classifications as some subjects, although within different disciplines, have identical titles.
-View a list of FOR codes.
+To do this, it is important to first determine the division in which the research was performed (2-digit FoR code), then the most relevant discipline within that division (4-digit FoR code) and then the most relevant subject within that division (6-digit FoR code).
+For example, if your publication is about industrial relations, this falls under the 2-digit code 150000 Commerce, Management, Tourism and Services, the 4-digit code 150300 Business and Management and then the 6-digit FoR code 150306 Industrial Relations so the FoR code recorded for this publications would be FoR Code 150306.
+To view a list of FOR codes.

 Year of publication

-DIISR has allowed journal articles published online in 2012 to be included in the current Collection so if you have evidence stating that your publication was published in 2012 please submit it to the Collection.
+The Government has allowed journal articles published online in 2013 to be included in the current Collection so if you have evidence stating that your publication was published in 2013 please submit it to the Collection.
+Please note it cannot then be submitted again the following year when it is published.

 What do I do if I find a publication which should have been included in a previous year's collection, but wasn't?

 Unfortunately, we cannot adjust HERDC data retrospectively, so nothing can be done.
-It is important to make sure you locate as many publications as possible during the collection period to maximise QUT's score.
-You can, however, still enter the publication in the QUT Scholarly Collection.
+It is important to make sure all your eligible publications are recorded in RAD so that they are included in QUT's HERDC submission.
+You can, however, still have the publication included in either the QUT Scholarly Collection or QUT Research Collection as it may be eligible for ERA.